Gators for Good

 The Brown Center for Leadership and Service wants to inspire University of Florida students to be change agents by serving their hometown community or the Gainesville community during these unfamiliar times.
 We are eager to be a resource for students who want to engage in community service virtually and provide guidance to those who feel more inclined to give back physically.

-We Challenge you to complete 5 hours of service during Summer B!
+We Challenge you to complete 5 hours of service between October 5th through November 13th!

 After completing your service, submit your service hours here to receive a Certificate of Completion.